sebastiandemel/SeL4-hello-world/README.md

 We put all three files at the [projects/hello/](https://github.com/mskordal/SeL4-hello-world/blob/main/projects/hello/) path since that's where they are looked for.
-The last thing we need to do is to create a symbolic link to `easy-settings.cmake` in the root directory, since `init-build.sh` requires it:
+You can find these files readily available in this repository.
+The last thing we need to do is to create a symbolic link from hello folders `easy-settings.cmake` in to the root directory, since `init-build.sh` requires it:
 ```bash
 ln -s projects/hello/easy-settings.cmake easy-settings.cmake
 ```
-Finally to build and run the project, we run the following:
+Finally to build and run the project from the root's build directory with the following:
 ```bash
 # create a build directory and enter
 mkdir build && cd build